Nana Mouskouri: Middle years

 In 1979, Mouskouri released another English-language album named Roses and Sunshine.
 This album consisted largely of folk and country material, and included work from sources including Neil Young, Dolly Parton, Bob Dylan and John Denver.
 It was well received in Canada, and one of the album's tracks, "Even Now" (not the same song as the 1978 Barry Manilow hit), became a staple on beautiful music radio stations in the United States.
 She scored a worldwide hit in 1981 with "Je chante avec toi Liberté", which was translated into several languages after its success in France.
 The momentum from this album also helped boost her following German album, Meine Lieder sind mein Leben.
 In 1984, Mouskouri returned to Greece and performed to a large audience at the Odeon of Herodes Atticus; her first performance in her homeland since 1962.

-In 1985, Mouskouri recorded "Only Love", the theme song to the British TV series Mistral's Daughter – based upon the novel by Judith Krantz – which reached number 2 in the UK charts.
-The song was also a hit in its other versions: L'Amour en Héritage (French), Come un'eredità (Italian), La dicha del amor (Spanish), and Aber die Liebe bleibt (German).
-The German version was also recorded with an alternate set of lyrics under the title Der wilde Wein but was withdrawn in favour of Aber die Liebe bleibt.
+In 1985, Mouskouri recorded "Only Love", the theme song to the American TV series Mistral's Daughter – based upon the novel by Judith Krantz – which reached number 2 in the UK charts.
+The song was also a hit in its other versions: L'Amour en héritage (French), Come un'eredità (Italian), La dicha del amor (Spanish), and Aber die Liebe bleibt (German).
+The German version was also recorded with an alternate set of lyrics under the title Der wilde Wein; it was withdrawn in favour of Aber die Liebe bleibt.

 That same year, Mouskouri made a play for the Spanish-language market with the hit single Con Toda el Alma.
 The song was a major success in Spain, Argentina and Chile.

-She released five albums in different languages in 1987, and the following year returned to her classical conservatory roots with the double LP The Classical Nana (a.k.a.
+Mouskouri released five albums in different languages in 1987, and the following year returned to her classical conservatory roots with the double LP The Classical Nana (a.k.a.
 Nana Classique), which featured adaptations of classical songs and excerpts from opera.
 By the end of 1987, she had performed a series of concerts in Asia, including South Korea, Taiwan, Singapore, Hong Kong, Malaysia and Thailand.